Household effects

 Step 1

-The shipping company that has transported your household effects should contact you when your effects arrive or are due to arrive in NZ.
+The shipping company that has transported your household effects should contact you when your effects arrive or are due to arrive in New Zealand.

 Step 2